linroger/Finance-Notes-and-Marginalia/Course Notes/Python/QuantLib-Python/Option Model Handbook, Part III European Option Pricing With QuantLib Python.md

 The theoretical price is  6.74927181246
 ```

-Lets compute the price using the [[A Real-Life Option Pricing Exercise|binomial]]-tree approach.
+Lets compute the price using the [binomial](../../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%205%20Options%20on%20Prices%20and%20Hedge-Based%20Valuation/A%20Real-Life%20Option%20Pricing%20Exercise.md)-tree approach.

 In \[6\]:
 ```latex